-The hydro-treatment removes the fuel sulfur as well as other components.
+The hydro-treatment removes the sulfur and other components from the fuel.
 The treatment removes nitrogen compounds, polar materials, bicyclic aromatics, polycyclic aromatics, and oxygen compounds.
 While the removal of sulfur has shown no detrimental effects to the engine, the removal of other compounds have lowered the lubricity of the fuel.
 As a result of the lowered lubricity, the fuel is less tolerant of contamination by water and dirt.
 The lower fuel lubricity can be seen as abrasive wear of fuel system components.
 Fuels that have a low lubricity may not provide adequate lubrication to plungers, to barrels, and to injectors.
 This problem may be compounded in areas that require winter blends of fuel.
 The lighter winter fuel blend has the following characteristics: lower viscosity, lower cloud point and lower pour point.

-When required, the fuel lubricity may be enhanced with additives.
+The finished fuels that are per the recommended specifications should have the correct lubricity.
+However, if required, the lubricity of the fuel may be enhanced with additives.
 Many fuel suppliers treat the fuel with these additives.
 Do not use a fuel lubricity additive before you consult the fuel supplier.
 Some aftermarket additives may not be compatible with the additives that are already in the fuel, and some may damage emission control systems.
-Some additive packages may not be compatible with the seals that are used in fuel systems of some diesel engines.
+Some additive packages that are supplied by the aftermarket manufacturer may not be compatible with the seals that are used in fuel systems of some diesel engines.
 Other additive packages that are supplied by aftermarket manufacturers cannot provide proper performance in high temperature conditions.
 These additives may leave deposits because of the high temperatures that exist in the fuel systems of diesel engines.

 Maximum life of the fuel system can be achieved by performing the following tasks: using a preferred distillate diesel fuel (refer to the "Fuel Recommendations" article in this Special Publication), using a reliable fuel supplier and performing proper maintenance of the fuel system.
-Cat Advanced Efficiency fuel filters are required for diesel engines that run on diesel fuel in order to provide maximum life to the fuel system.
+Caterpillar Advanced Efficiency fuel filters are required for diesel engines that run on diesel fuel to provide maximum life to the fuel system.

 Note: Lighter fuels are frequently used in arctic temperatures.
-Lighter fuels may include the following fuels: Jet A, Jet A-1, JP-8, JP-5 and kerosene.
+Lighter fuels may include the following fuels: Jet A, Jet A-1, JP-8, JP-5, and kerosene.
 The specifications that apply to these fuels do not include a minimum lubricity requirement.
-Do not assume that a fuel meets the minimum Cat specification.
+Do not assume that a fuel meets the minimum Caterpillar specification.
 Contact the fuel supplier for proper recommendations on fuel lubricity additives.

-Note: The sulfur levels for Jet A, Jet A-1, JP-8, JP-5 and kerosene fuels typically far exceed 15 ppm, the U.S. ULSD fuel and far exceed the EU sulfur free fuel.
+Note: The sulfur levels for Jet A, Jet A-1, JP-8, JP-5, and kerosene fuels typically far exceed 15 ppm, the U.S. ULSD fuel, and the sulfur levels for these fuels typically far exceed 50 ppm, the EU low sulfur fuel.